 Seattle’s counterparts to those famous artists are people like John Moehring, Walt Crowley, and Gary Eagle, who are household names, but only in the homes of tie-dyed-in-the-wool, certifiable poster geeks.

 “John Moehring was, I think, quite a ways ahead of everybody else as far as skill,” McDougall says.
 “He did a lot of the Eagles Auditorium posters, and you can just see his evolution, from his first one-color jobs to his last four-color posters, which were hand-separated using four negatives, four positives, and a bottle of opaque ink.
-He also did a poster for the Retinal Light Circus with Wes Wilson, which everybody always dates to 1966.
+He also did a poster for the Retina Light Circus with Wes Wilson, which everybody always dates to 1966.
 Wes’s part may have been from 1966, but John wasn’t even drawing in 1966, at least not like that.”

 “Many of the poster artists up here were poster artists by default.”

 Nor were promoters at venues like Eagles Auditorium especially diligent about printing posters for every one of their shows, let alone marketing these posters to the public.
 “I don’t think any of this stuff was ever for sale,” McDougall says of the rock posters of the day.
 “I could be wrong about the shows promoted by Matthew Katz, who managed Jefferson Airplane, Moby Grape, and It’s a Beautiful Day, because that was sort of his whole business venture.
 He produced a poster every week, but it only lasted for five or six months.
 In contrast, there were a lot of shows at the Eagles that never had posters, and most of those were probably done at the last minute.”